 Grass-fed cows are happy cows.
 We’re fortunate to work with dairy suppliers who are committed to sustainable agriculture and dairy production and who don’t use growth hormones such a rBGH.
 We accept nothing less for our milk and white chocolates.

 We use sunflower lecithin in all of our chocolate and chocolate products.
 While lecithin itself is a minor ingredient in our final product, sunflower lecithin provides an added health and wellness benefit that our customers were seeking and that we delivered upon.

-Our palm oil suppliers are founding members of the Round Table on Sustainable Palm Oil (RSPO), the leading organization dedicated to addressing the challenges around palm oil production.
-Now 2,789 members strong, RSPO certifies 21% of the world’s palm oil production.
+In 2017 Guittard joined as a member of the Round Table on Sustainable Palm Oil (RSPO), the leading organization dedicated to addressing the challenges around palm oil production.

 Increasing yields through good agricultural practices is critical to helping cocoa farmers increase the long-term sustainability of their farms and of the cocoa-growing industry as a whole.